JetBrains/lets-plot/future_changes.md

 - `waterfall_plot`: the appearance of the legend has been improved.
 - `geom_pointrange`: the midpoint will not be drawn if the y aesthetic is set to `None`.
 - `geom_band`: the `alpha` aesthetic only affects the inner part of the geometry, as in `geom_rect()`.
+- `geom_band`: show tooltip over the whole band, not just at the edges.

 ### Fixed